-- Activities will be virtual until further notice. - Students report directly to first period class. - Dismissal Seniors with approved early release need to leave the building immediately after their last class if transportation is provided. - If family members deliver items for students during the school day, they will be advised where to leave the item. - PM Ormsby kids that drive will be dismissed from Ormsby
+- immediately after their last class if transportation is provided. - If family members deliver items for students during the school day, they will be advised where to leave the item. - PM Ormsby kids that drive will be dismissed from Ormsby

 Class Configuration